Carnival Ride: Singles

-The third single, "Last Name", became Underwood's fastest single to hit number one on the U.S. Billboard Hot Country Songs after only 13 weeks of its official release around April 2008.
-It stayed there for one week.
-It is also Underwood's sixth top 20 hit, reaching number 19 on the U.S. Billboard Hot 100.
-The song also won Underwood her third consecutive win for Grammy Award for Best Female Country Vocal Performance category.
-As of November 2015, the song has sold 1,300,000 copies.
-The fourth single, "Just a Dream", reached Number One on the country charts for the chart week of November 8, 2008 and stayed there for 2 weeks, thus making Underwood the first solo female artist to pull four number one's from one album since Shania Twain did it with The Woman in Me.
-It became her seventh number one single on the U.S. Billboard Hot Country Songs chart and eighth number one country single overall.
-It also managed to reach number 29 on Billboard Hot 100, becoming her 10th top 30 there.
-The song also gave Underwood her fourth consecutive nomination for the Grammy Award for Best Female Country Vocal Performance.
-The song was certified platinum on the week ending on September 4, 2011, giving Underwood her seventh platinum hit.
+Released on April 8, 2008, Carnival Rides third single "Last Name" became Underwood's fastest single to hit number one on the Hot Country Songs after 13 weeks of its release, staying a week on the chart.
+It is also Underwood's sixth top 20 hit, reaching number 19 on the Hot 100.
+The song won Underwood her third consecutive win for Grammy Award for Best Female Country Vocal Performance category.
+As of 2025, the song has sold over two million copies.
+The fourth single "Just a Dream", released on July 21, 2008, reached atop on the Hot Country Songs for the chart week of November 8, and spent two weeks on the chart, making Underwood the first solo female artist to pull four number one's from one album since Shania Twain did it with The Woman in Me.
+It became her seventh number one single on the Hot Country Songs chart.
+It also managed to reach number 29 on the Hot 100, becoming her tenth top 30 there.
+The song gave Underwood her fourth consecutive nomination for the Grammy Award for Best Female Country Vocal Performance.
+"Last Name" was certified platinum on the week ending on September 4, 2011, giving Underwood her seventh platinum hit.
 As of November 2015, it sold 1,280,000 copies.

-The fifth single, "I Told You So" was officially released on February 2, 2009.
-It became Underwood's fourth top 10 all-genre hit, peaking at number nine on the Billboard Hot 100.
+The fifth single, "I Told You So" was released on February 2, 2009.
+It became Underwood's fourth top 10 all-genre hit, peaking at number nine on the Hot 100.
 On the week of April 10, it climbed to the top of the Canadian Country Charts and stayed there for one week.
-The song peaked at number two on the Hot Country Songs chart, making it only her second country single to not reach number one on that chart after "Don't Forget to Remember Me" which also peaked at number two.
+The song peaked at number two on the Hot Country Songs chart, making it only her second country single to not reach number one on that chart after Underwood's 2006 single "Don't Forget to Remember Me" which also peaked at number two.
 Underwood rerecorded the song with original artist Randy Travis, and the song won her and Travis the Grammy Award for Best Country Collaboration with Vocals.
 As of January 2013, the song has been certified platinum.
 It has sold 1,089,000 copies as of November 2015.